mrafiq709/Spring-MVC/README.md

-# Spring-MVC
+# DispatcherServlet Spring-MVC
-Spring MVC Practice
+How to works with DispatcherServlet Spring-MVC (not spring boot)